the-moo/Asteroids/README.md

 # Asteroids
-an attempt to build an asteroids game, with some help, of cours
+an attempt to build an asteroids game, with some help, of course